 In the same valley, an imposing, steep, white-striated wall, furrowed with crevices and overhangs characterizes the cliff above the village of Prato Sornico.
 A tough, thrilling climbing-area that tends to be overcast in the morning and sunny in the afternoon and features more than 50 single-pitch routes of moderate to high difficulty.

-Also Naret boasts a number of different, well-equipped routes, which are, however, all of Alpine nature.
+Also the region of Naret boasts a number of different, well-equipped routes, which are, however, all of Alpine nature.

 Rock faces in Onsernone Valley